A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.A.2.1.3 The Universal Standard for Social and Environmental Performance Management

-In order to successfully support and safeguard an institution’s social strategy, board members need to understand what that strategy is and how they can help uphold it.
+In order to successfully support and safeguard the social strategy, board members need to understand what that strategy is and how they can help uphold it.
 New board members should be oriented to social performance and global trends in the area so they know they are part of a larger movement dedicated to socially responsible governance.

 Scoring guidance